Topics:

 How can real-time data improve patient care?
 Let’s discover first the benefits of real-time data:

-• The centralization of data helps make big and small decisions: typically, clinical data is not centralized, limiting efficiency and quality improvement.
+The centralization of data helps make big and small decisions.
+Typically, clinical data is not centralized, limiting efficiency and quality improvement.
 With real-time data, analysis is easy and leads to more efficient actions.
-Consequently, shifting from a volume-based industry to a value-based one is easier now than ever.
-Additionally, identifying risk and quality gaps improves financial and clinical performance.
+Consequently, shifting from a volume-based industry to a value-based healthcare one is easier now than ever.
+Additionally, identifying risk and quality gaps improves financial and clinical performance through real-time healthcare analytics.

-• Revolutionizing real-time analytics: AI, real-time patient scheduling, and virtual visits bring the system to a new level.
+Revolutionizing real-time analytics: Artificial intelligence, real-time patient scheduling, and virtual visits bring the real-time health system to a new level.
 Surprisingly, the times of bracelets, devices, and necklaces used for aesthetics no longer exist.
 Each device is now intelligent and can save lives.

 More benefits

-• Better responses in time: speed is major when it comes to healthcare.
+Better responses in time: Speed is major when it comes to healthcare.
 One second can be the difference between life and death.
-This is where improving patient safety and quality of care is at its best due to real-time data.
+This is where improving patient safety and quality of care is at its best due to real-time data sharing.

 Real-Time Data Applications in Various Healthcare Settings